abilandz/NAT3054/Lecture_3/make.md

 The source code of the main executable is in the file "test.cxx", and it will use at run time the shared library from the directory "mySharedLibrary".

-The content of "test.cxx" is slightly modified:
+The content of "test.cxx" looks now as follows:

 ```C++
 #include <stdio.h>